What is Sport Related Concussion?

 Sport related concussion (SRC) is defined quite broadly as a mild traumatic brain injury as a result of a direct blow to the head, neck, face or elsewhere on the body with impulse force referral to the brain.
 It is commonly referred to as a “head” or “brain” injury, however there is evidence to support the involvement of the upper cervical spine either coexisting with a head injury or in the abscence of a head injury.
 The potential whiplash forces involved in SRC can result in disruption to the motor control, postural and vestibular-ocular systems in the upper cervical spine resulting in symptoms commonly associated with SRC including neck pain, headache, dizziness, vertigo, unsteadiness, blurred vision.

-Why Choose the Shannon Clinic for your Concussion/Whiplash Assessment?
+Why Choose the Shannon Clinic – Melboure Chiropractic and Sports Care for your Concussion/Whiplash Assessment?

-Dr. Shannon together with sports medicine physicians and physiotherapists who are experts in the field of SRC are currently writing a journal paper outlining the role the upper cervical spine plays in concussion and the role allied health including chiropractors play in the assessment and management of SRC.
-Additionally, Dr. Shannon’s has experience working with concussed athletes and whiplash patients.
+Dr. Shannon together with sports medicine physician and SRC expert Dr. Jon Patricios have co authored a journal paper outlining the role the upper cervical spine plays in concussion and the contribution of chiropractors in the assessment and management of SRC.
+This paper was published in December 2022 in Chiropractic and Manual Therapies and it is hoped it will be a stepping stone to the development of the first chiropractic SRC consensus statement.
+Additionally, Nick has experience working with concussed athletes and whiplash patients.

-The Shannon Clinic uses a SRC cervical spine assessment protocol that was formulated by Dr. Shannon following the literature review for their paper This protocol can be used in athletes and patients with post concussion symptoms, persistent concussion symptoms and those who have suffered a whiplash injury to the cervical spine.
+The Shannon Clinic – Melbourne Chiropractic and Sports Care uses a SRC cervical spine assessment protocol that was formulated by Dr. Shannon following the literature review for their paper This protocol can be used in athletes and patients with post concussion symptoms, persistent concussion symptoms and those who have suffered a whiplash injury to the cervical spine.

 The comprehensive asessment protocol is based on the best current evidence and examines;